idun-project/idun-cartridge/doc/apiref.md

 #### 3. SCREEN-CONTROL CALLS

 This section describes the system calls that are available to application programmers for full-screen applications.
 These calls are intended to be general enough to handle different screen hardware (the VIC and VDC chips and the VIC soft-80-column bitmap screen, and possibly others).
-These calls are also designed to be efficient as possible, to discourage progammers from attempting to bypass using them.
+These calls are also designed to be efficient as possible, to discourage programmers from attempting to bypass using them.
 Bypassing these calls would be a bad thing.

 The calls are designed around the C-128/PET concept of a window.
 There is only one active window on the display at a time, which may be is large as the entire screen or as small as a 1x1 character cell.
 This window is very cheap to setup and tear down.
 An application can have multiple windows on the screen by switching the active window around.